 Boys often discover their penises when they are as young as six or seven months old.
 It happens most often when you change their diapers.
 In the case of boys, toddler masturbation involves genital stimulation.

-Girls, on the other hand do not discover their vulva or female external genitalia until about 10 or 11 months.
+Girls, on the other hand, do not discover their vulva or female external genitalia until about 10 or 11 months.
 Masturbation is also less obvious in baby girls because it involves little to no genital stimulation.

 As such, it is even be misdiagnosed as something else.
 For instance, a past study conducted by the University of Rochester Medical Centre found that infant masturbation in girls is often mistaken as a symptom of movement disorders.

-Either way, once genital play comes into picture, it is mostly by rubbing it with their hand or against objects.
+Either way, once genital play comes into the picture, it is mostly by rubbing it with their hand or against objects.
 And this is common in both genders.

 During the act, such kids often have a blank look on their faces.
 Alternatively, they may have an irregular breathing pattern.
 All you need to remember that kids do not necessarily associate masturbation with sexual play as adults do.
 This happens much later, in their teenage years.